The Flash (film): Critical response

 Rolling Stones David Fear identified the film as being the best in the DCEU but cited the complicated production and Ezra Miller's legal controversies as detracting elements.
-Nevertheless, he acknowledged Miller's performance and felt they could adequately portray the two different Barrys, but lamented, "It is not what we'll talk about when we talk about Ezra Miller."
+Nevertheless, he acknowledged that Miller could adequately portray the two different Barrys, but lamented, "It is not what we'll talk about when we talk about Ezra Miller."
 He praised Keaton's and Calle's performances, feeling that Batman felt well into the narrative while commenting that the script was "primed for both nimbly quickening the action and slowing down enough to wink, nudge, and crack jokes".
-He expressed some criticism of the action sequences, comparing them to cutscenes and the post-credits scene, though he noted they are often included in superhero films.
+He criticized the action sequences, comparing them to cutscenes and the post-credits scene.
 Joshua Yehl of IGN gave the film a seven out of ten, praising Muschietti's direction and its focus on Barry's "emotional journey".
-He enjoyed the film's logic and depiction of time travel, crediting it for being original in its portrayal of the Chronobowl and the impact of friction, while noting that it effectively integrated the Flash's origin story.
+He enjoyed the film's logic and depiction of time travel, while noting that it effectively integrated the Flash's origin story.
 However, he disliked the inclusion of fan service, the third act, and Supergirl's role in the film.
-Nevertheless, he praised Keaton and Affleck's performances as Batman and also commended Calle's performance, saying she did "as much as she can given the thin nature of the role".
+Nevertheless, he praised Keaton and Affleck's performances as Batman and also said Calle did "as much as she can given the thin nature of the role".
 Ultimately, he opined that it felt like a "love letter to the Snyderverse" and called it a "fitting swan song" for the DCEU.
-Manohla Dargis of The New York Times gave a mostly positive albeit mixed review, appreciating its "relatively brisk" runtime and felt it was a comparatively better superhero film, enjoying the overall cast performances, saying the "overall vibe is upbeat", and praised Muschietti's direction and pacing.
-However, she criticized the beginning scene, as she did not enjoy the "creepy setup" of falling newborn babies, and also could not ignore Miller's real-life controversies, and felt that the substantial presence of other characters had taken the film's focus away from establishing the Flash as an individual character.